TomokiMiyauci/memo/README.md

 ## Memoize

-`memo` would create a new function that calls the original function at most once for each given arguments.
+Returns the proxy function whose call is monitored.
+It calls at most once for each given arguments.

 ```ts
 import { memo } from "https://deno.land/x/memoization@$VERSION/mod.ts";